oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 #### The Verrazzano targets

-You can use these targets to customize the model and create a domain resource file for use with Verrazzano.
+You can use these targets to customize the model and create a Kubernetes resource file for use with Verrazzano.
 There are three targets for specific [domain home source types](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/choosing-a-model/):

 - `vz` for [Model in Image](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/model-in-image/) deployments
 - `vz-dii` for Domain in Image deployments